 Once again, we’re being reminded of just how much power Facebook wields when it comes to the public discourse.
-On Wednesday, Facebook's own independent oversight board ruled that the company can continue to block former U.S. President Donald Trump from its platform.
+On Wednesday, Facebook's own independent oversight board ruled that the company can continue to block former President Donald Trump from its platform.
 But the court-like panel also stated that Facebook must review the decision within six months.
 This peculiar process has frustrated many who feel that the platform has continuously failed to regulate how politicians like Trump can influence mass audiences with lies and conspiracies.
 It begs the question: How does Facebook still have this much control?

 Facebook released a statement responding to the decision, saying that it believed suspending Trump’s account following the violent insurrection in Washington, D.C., in January was necessary.
-“We’re pleased the board has recognised that the unprecedented circumstances justified the exceptional measure we took,” reads the statement, released by Nick Clegg, VP of Global Affairs and Communications.
+“We’re pleased the board has recognized that the unprecedented circumstances justified the exceptional measure we took,” reads the statement, released by Nick Clegg, VP of Global Affairs and Communications.
 He noted that the board did not specify what it thought was an appropriate duration for the suspension.
 Rather, it put the decision back in the hands of Facebook.
-“The board criticised the open-ended nature of the suspension, calling it an ‘indeterminate and standardless penalty,’” Clegg continued.
+“The board criticized the open-ended nature of the suspension, calling it an ‘indeterminate and standardless penalty,’” Clegg continued.